zzzprojects/learn-orm/tutorials/csharp-tutorial/for-loop.md

 }
 ```

 In the above example, we have two variables `i` and `sum`, that initially have the value of 1, but we update them consecutively at each iteration of the loop.
-Let's this example and you will see the following output.
+Let's try this example and you will see the following output.

 ```csharp
 i=1, sum=1